sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 ## releases

-All packages must have one or more "releases".
+All packages must have one or more `releases`.
 Releases reference tags named in accordance with [semver](https://semver.org).
-The value for "tags" can be simply `true` or a string prefix.
+The value for `tags` can be simply `true` or a string prefix.
 The latter is specifically useful when targeting older versions of ST with a specific range of tags.